adrien-dimitri/tts-rvc/README.md

 ## Adjusting the TTS Parameters

-To adjust the parameters of the TTS model, you need to locate the `tts.py`  file which is located at `app/routers/tts.py` in line 22.
+To adjust the parameters of the TTS model, you need to locate the `tts.py`  file which can be found at `app/routers/tts.py` in line 22.

 ### Changing the TTS Model